-- 8.1 Where an individual has started a course with the University prior to receiving a DBS certificate, the individual will not ordinarily be able to begin their placement or work with children or vulnerable persons until the return of a satisfactory DBS certificate.
-In the event that the University is not satisfied with the DBS certificate, the University may revoke the individual's position with the University (see paragraphs 4.3 to 4.5 above). - 8.2 Where members of staff have submitted their DBS application via the online platform and submitted valid ID documents to Human Resources, but have not received the DBS certificate they may, where appropriate, commence their employment, subject to necessary safeguarding arrangements being put in place.
+8.1 Where an individual has started a course with the University prior to receiving a DBS certificate, the individual will not ordinarily be able to begin their placement or work with children or vulnerable persons until the return of a satisfactory DBS certificate.
+In the event that the University is not satisfied with the DBS certificate or an overseas certificate of good conduct cannot be provided, the University may revoke the individual's position with the University (see paragraphs 4.3 to 4.5 and 6.1 to 6.3 above).

+8.2 Where members of staff have submitted their DBS application via the online platform and submitted valid ID documents to Human Resources, but have not received the DBS certificate they may, where appropriate, commence their employment, subject to necessary safeguarding arrangements being put in place.
 In the event that the University is not satisfied with the DBS disclosure once received, the offer of employment may be revoked or, if work has commenced, employment may be terminated (see paragraphs 4.3 to 4.5 above).